x821938/gps306b/README.md

 ### Notes for installation

 This project has been made with perl.
-Very simple to get started.
+Very simple to get started tracking your car with the cheap GPS306B china car tracking device.
 If anyone wants to clean up the code and make it more beautiful/readable, please send suggestions.
 Please let me know if you can get this working - it's also great feedback if my documentation is good enough :)

 ### Device bought:
-Not from here, but excatly the same device. http://www.aliexpress.com/store/product/gps-Tracker-GPS306B-SMS-Real-time-tracking-2-4G-Attendance-management-Plug-Play-SOS-Alarm-Truck/530436_1889292868.html
+Not from here, but excatly the same device: http://www.aliexpress.com/store/product/gps-Tracker-GPS306B-SMS-Real-time-tracking-2-4G-Attendance-management-Plug-Play-SOS-Alarm-Truck/530436_1889292868.html

 ### Install instructions
 1. Setup device via SMS.
 See instructions further down.
-2. Setup datebase in mysql by running sql script in: gps.createdb
+2. Setup datebase in mysql by running sql script: gps.createdb
 3. copy gps.config.sample to gps.config
 4. Edit gps.config for your needs
 5. Create log directory according to config.file